The Psychology of

 - Interconnected.
 People know each other.

 - Small.
-Most people know everyone in the network.
+Most people know everyone.

 - Strong.
-People frequently interact with important messages.
+People frequently interact.

 The second criterion might seem weird.
 Instinctively, most marketers want to disperse their message in “large” networks.